Federal Center for Technological Education of Rio de Janeiro: History

-In Brazil, the Federal Centers of Technical Education (CEFETs) reflect an evolution of a kind of educational institution that in the 20th century helped to industrialize the country.
-The history of these centers is connected to the origin of professional education in Brazil going back to 1909 when President Nilo Peçanha mandated the creation of the apprenticeship Schools in every Brazilian state capital vis-à-vis providing free elementary and professional education.
+In Brazil, the Federal Centers for Technological Education reflect the evolution of a type of educational institution that, in the 20th century, accompanied and helped develop the country's industrialization process.
+The history of these centers is, therefore, linked to the origins of vocational education, which, on a national scale, dates back to 1909 when President Nilo Peçanha decreed the creation of Apprentice Craftsmen Schools in the state capitals to provide primary and free vocational education.